goldbergyoni/nodebestpractices/README.md

 <br/>

-## Special workshop in Verona next week 🇮🇹 - Node.js testing - beyond the basics.
-[Tickes and more info](https://2022.jsday.it/workshop/nodejs_testing.html)
+## 🚀 We have an [official Node.js starter - Practica.js](https://github.com/practicajs/practica).
+Use it to generate a new solution skeleton with all the practices baked inside.
+Or learn by example
 <br/>

 # Latest Best Practices and News

-- **✨ 75,000 stars**: Blushing, surprised and proud!
+- **✨ 80,000 stars**: Blushing, surprised and proud!

 - **🔖 New menu and tags**: Our menu is collapsible now and includes `#tags`.
 New visitors can read `#strategic` items first.
 Returning visitors can focus on `#new` content.
 Seniors can filter for `#advanced` items.
 Courtesy of the one and only [Rubek Joshi](https://github.com/rubek-joshi)